 About the current Lord Lieutenant - The Countess of Darnley

 Lady Darnley has lived and farmed in Herefordshire with her husband, The Earl of Darnley, since1984.
 She served as a Magistrate for 28 years, becoming Chairman of the Family Panel, Chairman of the Hereford and Worcester Probation Committee and Vice-Chairman of the Worcestershire Ethics and Standards Committee.
 She is now involved in her local church, is a member of Hereford Diocesan Synod and serves on The Bishop's Council and the Hereford Cathedral Council.
+In April 2015 she became patron of Herefordshire Heartstart.

 History of Lord-Lieutenants